-As a resident, you'll take COMLEX Level 3 and begin exploring options and requirements for AOA Board Certification.
+As a resident physician, you'll take COMLEX Level 3 and begin exploring options and requirements for AOA Board Certification.

 Each state requires DOs to obtain a license to practice medicine after completing their first year of residency and passing COMLEX-USA Level 3.
 You’ll be able to take COMLEX-USA Level 3 after you pass both COMLEX-USA Level 2-CE and Level 2-PE and graduate from an accredited college of osteopathic medicine.
 Most DOs take Level 3 during their first year of residency, so it is important to start preparing for that licensure exam.